bxparks/rpn83p/docs/USER_GUIDE_STAT.md

 The supported curve fit models are identical to the HP-42S.
 The linear curve fit `LINF` is available with either `LINΣ` or `ALLΣ` selected.
 The other models (`LOGF`, `EXPF`, `PWRF`) are available only when the `ALLΣ` option is selected.

-On the HP-42S, the menu item `CLΣ` is available only under the `CLEAR` menu hierarchy.
-On the RPN83P, the `CLΣ` menu item appears in 2 places for convenience, under the `CLR` menu folder *and* under the `STAT` menu folder.

 RPN83P does not (yet) support vectors and matrices, so it is not possible to enter the data into a matrix first, then perform the `STAT` functions over the